humanfactors/FIPS/README.md

 It is highly recommended to build the vignettes (though do note this has additional dependencies).

+## Additional Terms for Academic Usage
+In addition to the rights stipulated in the GNU AFFERO GENERAL PUBLIC LICENSE, we request that all work leveraging FIPS provide a direct citation to the software package.
+Please contact the authors for this citation (as of 22/04/2020).
+We aim to have a manuscript for citation soon.

 ## Using FIPS

 Full walkthroughs for using FIPS can be found at